 Platelet Rich Plasma (PRP) Injections

 PRP (platelet rich plasma) is an autologous blood therapy that stimulates your body’s natural healing process through the injection of its own growth factors into injured areas.
-We are pleased to offer platelet rich plasma to our Charlotte, Greenville & Columbia area patients.
+We are pleased to offer platelet rich plasma to our Greenville, Spartanburg and Anderson area patients.

 Your body naturally recruits platelets and white blood cells from the blood to initiate a healing response.
 Under normal conditions, platelets store numerous growth factors which are released in response to signals from the injured tissue.
 Special PRP devices concentrate platelets from whole blood.
 When the PRP is injected into the damaged tissue growth factor release is enhanced so that natural healing is accelerated.
 Desired results include by enhancing the body’s natural healing capacity, and a more rapid, more efficient, more thorough restoration of tissue to a healthy state.